Who is Donald McGahn?

 - Prior to serving as White House counsel, McGahn was a partner at Jones Day

-(CNN)President Donald Trump called for special counsel Robert Mueller's firing last June, The New York Times reported Thursday evening, citing four people told of the matter.
+(CNN)President Donald Trump called for special counsel Robert Mueller's firing last June, according to one person familiar with the matter.

-But the President never went through with the order, according to the Times report, because White House counsel Donald McGahn threatened to quit instead of carrying out the order.
+But the President never went through with the order because White House counsel Donald McGahn threatened to quit instead of carrying out the order, the source said.

+The New York Times first reported the incident Thursday evening, citing four people told of the matter.

 Trump's firing of FBI Director James Comey in May 2017 -- amid the bureau's investigation into ties between Trump campaign associates and Russia -- redirected the focus of ethical and legal scrutiny squarely on the White House.

-Note: This story was originally published in February 2017 and has been updated to reflect new reporting on McGahn.